Emory Johnson: Marriage, children and divorce

 Their first son (Richard) Walter Emory, was born on January 27, 1919, in Santa Barbara, California.
 Their second son Bernard Alfred was born on September 26, 1920, in Santa Barbara, California.
 Their daughter Ellen Joanna was born in Los Angeles, California, on April 18, 1923.

-By 1924, their marriage was on the rocks.
-The conflict resulted in their first separation.
+In 1924, Emory and Hall had their first separation.
 Ella cited the main problem was the conflict between her and Emory's overbearing mother.
 Ella filed for divorce.

-In March 1926, tragedy strikes – while Ella and the kids were walking down a street in Hollywood, little Bernard is run over and killed by a truck.
-He was five years old.
-Bernard's death would provide a catalyst for the couple's first reconciliation.
+March 1926, Hall was walking down a street in Hollywood with her Children.
+Bernard was run over and killed by a truck driver.

 A second separation occurred in 1929.
 Later that year, the couple decided to have another child.
 Diana Marie (Dinie) was born in Los Angeles, California, on October 27, 1929.
 She would be their last child together.

-Since 1924 the couple had publicly battled over alimony payments, child support, visitation, and living conditions.
-Their on-again and off-again relationship would officially end in 1930.
-After ten years of marriage, Alfred Emory Johnson, 36, and Ella Augusta Hall's divorce was finalized in Los Angeles, California.
-Ella claimed she could not reconcile her feelings that Emory was an only child and a "mother's boy."
-Ella also claimed – "too much mother-in-law!"
+From 1924 onwards, the couple had engaged in highly publicized disputes revolving around alimony payments, child support, visitation rights, and living arrangements.
+Their relationship was also characterized by a constant cycle of breaking up and getting back together.
+Ella had difficulty reconciling her emotions regarding Emory's status as an only child and what she perceived as his excessive attachment to his mother.
+She viewed Emory as a "mother's boy," suggesting that his close bond with his mother interfered with their relationship.
+She believed that the presence and influence of her mother-in-law in their daily lives went beyond what she considered acceptable.
+Ella succinctly captured her frustration with the statement, "Too much mother-in-law!"